vegos/RadioExperiments/MiniATSv3Cannibalized/README.md

 - A NS4160 audio amplifier (the star of our story)
 - A headphone amplifier
 - A JFET for the High-Z input circuit on the antenna side

+It can receive AM, LSB, USB, FM (WFM) with coverage on LW/MW/SW (150 kHz–30 MHz) and VHF FM 64–108 MHz.

 ---